eleglac/estate-game/README.md

 - Expand to other mechanics, eventually
   - Esp Powergrid style market mechanic (removed from MVP)
+  - Different win mechanics
+    - Marrying the Royal Highness?
+    - Stage a coup against the Royal Highness?

 ### Inspirations:
 Downton Abbey ("agonizing about pig farming? what if that were a game?!")